hybridsjs/hybrids/docs/component-model/templates.md

 html`<my-element propertyName="${value}" other-property="${value}"></my-element>`;
 ```

-Expression as the element's attribute content set corresponding existing case-sensitive property, translated camel-cased property or fallbacks to the attribute value if property is not found.
+An expression as the element's attribute content sets the corresponding existing case-sensitive property, the translated camelCased property, or falls back to the attribute value if the property is not found.
 This behavior maximizes compatibility with custom elements created outside of the library.

 ### Mixed Values